 The hope is that parents, educators, law enforcement and any caring adult will walk out of this presentation enlightened, encouraged and equipped to defend our precious children from online dangers.
 Creating safer digital environments in our homes, schools, and public places is possible, but it requires diligence and persistence.
 This session will be repeated on Wednesday from 3:30 – 5:00 p.m.

 How many subjects in your home jurisdiction are currently online seeking to sexually exploit a child?
-What is their screen name?
-What time are they online?
+What are their screen names?
+What times are they online?
 This hands-on computer lab will assist local law enforcement officer to answer each of the above questions.
-During this lab sworn law enforcement officers will learn how to use a chat based program to identify subjects in their home jurisdiction that are seeking to sexually exploit a child.
+During this lab, sworn law enforcement officers will learn how to use a chat-based program to identify subjects in their home jurisdiction who are seeking to sexually exploit children.
 The lab will cover the use of an undercover persona, identification of predicated chat rooms, and geo-location to regionalize investigations.
 This lab is for sworn personnel only.
 This session will continue from 3:30 – 5:00 p.m.

 3:00 p.m. - 3:30 p.m.

 3:30 p.m. - 5:00 p.m.